ecmwf-ifs/ecland/README.md

                           -w ${WORK_DIR}

 #### Example script for ECMWF HPC and intel installation, single point (1D) for a TERENO point
 This example performs 3 loops on a point.
-Forcing and initial conditions are extracted from ERA5 at the nearest gridpoint to a TERENO site.
+Forcing and initial conditions were extracted from ERA5 at the nearest gridpoint to a TERENO site.
 A run for a single site could be specified by adding the option `-s <sitename>` to the option list of the call to ecland-run-experiment script.
 It uses the default namelist file that is contained in namelists/namelist_ecland_48R1 .

     # Assuming data have been already downloaded from get.ecmwf.int
     module load prgenv/intel intel/2021.4 python3/3.10.10-01
+    module load hpcx-openmpi/2.9 netcdf4/4.9.1

     GROUP=TERENO
+    SITE="TE-001_2022-2022"
     FORCING_TYPE=era5
     INPUT_DIR=/perm/${USER}/ecland_input/
     OUTPUT_DIR=/scratch/${USER}/